ga-wdi-exercises/react-omdb/README.md

 - Load in jQuery and use it to make an ajax call to the api endpoint using the user's query
 - Pass the movie data to the Results component to be displayed

-## Bonus

 ### Step 8: Add Styles to your React app

-- Install `css-loader` and `style-loader` loaders with npm
-- Define a new loader in your webpack configuration that targets any css files and applies the css and style loader transformations
+- Load in Bootstrap CDN in `index.html`
+- Modify UI to include Bootstrap classes
-- Create a styles directory and make a file for your css rule definitions
+- Create a `styles` directory and make a file for your CSS rule definitions - this will be written in Javascript!
-- Load in that file in any component and then use that to apply inline styles to React components
+- Load in that file in any component and then use that to apply inline styling

 ## Double Bonus